Arthur-XYL/cse135/README.md

 Deployment setup description:

-Summary of changes to HTML file in DevTools after compression:
-After compression, the response header contains 'Content-Encoding: gzip'.

-Part 2 Deploy from github

 1. Go to github -> action
 2. set up a workflow myself
 3. Deploy vs sftp and put user's information
 4. create a github secret and put the user's private key there
 5. commit

-Part 3
+Summary of changes to HTML file in DevTools after compression:
-Step 5: The size value under the network tab becomes lower and the time becomes faster.
-The content-encoding type in the response header also shows gzip, showing that it is encoded by Gzip.
+After compression, the response header contains 'Content-Encoding: gzip'.
+The size value under the network tab becomes lower and the time becomes faster.

 Step 6:

 1. Install the mod_security module